folio-org/mod-orders/README.md

 ## Additional information

 IMPORTANT NOTE!
-Only in case an acquisition unit has to be assigned to the Order it is required that user should have extra permission `orders-storage.acquisitions-unit-assignments.item.post` to create an purchase order.
+Only in case an acquisition unit has to be assigned to the Order it is required that user should have extra permission `orders.acquisitions-units-assignments.item.post` to create an purchase order.

 ### Purchase Order logic
 Upon receiving a request to create a PO, it does the following: